supercamel/SpinoDB/docs/docviewnode.md

 # DocView & DocNode

-DocView and DocNode are GObjects provided in the GObject bindings.
+DocView and DocNode are GObjects provided in the GObject bindings for creating and reading JSON data.
 They are not available in NodeJS because Javascript is already highly optimised for processing JSON.

 SpinoDB relies on rapidjson heavily for json parsing, serialisation and the DOM.
 DocView and DocNode are lightweight wrappers around some rapidjson DOM functions.

 ## DocView Description

-A DocView is a 'read-only' peek at a document inside SpinoDBs DOM.
+A DocView is a 'read-only' peek at a value inside SpinoDBs DOM.
 DocViews do not copy memory or do any string processing, and are a very efficient way to get information out of the document.
 DocView is also quite a convenient and simple API for traversing the JSON DOM in C / Vala.

-DocViews are created by cursors through calls to spino_cursor_next_view(), and by collections with spino_collection_find_one_view()
+DocViews are created by cursors with the spino_cursor_next_view() function, and by collections with spino_collection_find_one_view()

 ```
     SpinoDocView* view = spino_cursor_next_view(cursor);